By Sam Wasson

 This trap is an excellent home remedy for wasps and other nuisance insects.
 It lures them in with sugar, water, and vinegar while the soap suffocates them, similarly to the spray.
 This mixture also coats their wings making it harder for them to fly and escape.
 The trap’s shape creates a funnel, which is easy for insects to fall into, but nearly impossible for them to get out.
 There are many variations on this trap, some recommending just sugar, others honey, but we think the vinegar and soap solution is the most effective.

 There is no shortage of wasp and DIY insect repellents you can find online.
 While most work, some can be deceptive in their effectiveness.
 For example, many espouse essential oils as an effective, all-natural repellent.
 While some essential oils work, namely peppermint, lemongrass, and garlic oils, they frequently need to be reapplied and have a very low area of effect.
 These oils may also not be safe for children or pets, so check the labels before using them.
 Furthermore, all repellents and other preventative measures will not kill wasps on the spot.
-Instead, these repellents keep them from setting up shop in the first place or keep them away once they have been cleared out.
+Instead, these repellents keep wasps and hornets away once they have been cleared out or keep them from setting up shop in the first place.

 As mentioned above, some essential oils do work in preventing insects.
 Peppermint oil seems to be the most effective option found online.
 To create an effective wasp repellent with peppermint oil, add a tablespoon of oil to 4 cups of water and gently mix in a small bowl.
 Take caution when pouring this mixture, as undiluted essential oils can irritate the skin.
 Once mixed, add this solution to a spray bottle.
 Spray the area you want to keep wasps away from while taking care not to get the mist from the spray in your eyes.
 This solution will need to be reapplied about once a week to be fully effective.